picketlink/picketlink-installer/README.md

 Before starting, make sure you have unzipped the JBoss Enterprise Application Platform 6 distribution ZIP.

+If you want use the installer for a particular version (eg.: 2.5.0.Final) execute the following command:

+        cd picketlink-installer
+        git checkout v2.5.0.Final

 1. After you clone the repository, use the following command to create the distribution package:

-        cd picketlink-installer
         mvn clean install
 2. Enter the target directory and unzip the distribution package: